rackerlabs/support-how-to/content/account-management/support-pin-management.md

 product_url: account-management
 ---

 **Important:** Rackspace is excited to announce that it is moving to a Personal Identification Number (PIN) based phone and chat support verification system beginning on August 13, 2019.
 We have prepared the article below in advance of this change.

 This article provides instructions for using and updating an account user or contact Support PIN.
 To review frequently asked questions regarding the new Support PIN system, see [Support PIN FAQ](/how-to/support-pin-faq).

 ### Using your Support PIN

-The following sections discuss how you can verify your identity with support, as well as how to view, update, and unlock your Support PIN.
+The following sections discuss how you can verify your identity with Support, as well as how to view, update, and unlock your Support PIN.

-#### Verify your identity with support
+#### Verify your identity with Support

 1. Contact the Support team.